flofreud/posh-gvm/README.md

 - different directory used as default ~\.posh-gvm instead of ~\.gvm -> posh-gvm is not directly able to manage the .gvm-dir of GVM
 - command extension are not supported
 - different way to configurate data-dir and auto-anwser
-- selfupdate works only for same special cases and still need to be implemented completely
 - not all installable candidates are useful currently in Powershell (eg the groovyserv 0.13 package is not usable because there is no client app/script in the package)

 ## Installation